 Steps:

-2. Set up Monri Components (initialize Monri.js).
+client_secret(obtained from your backend viapayment/newAPI call). - Set up Monri Components (initialize

-3. Create the necessary HTML containers for your custom payment form.
+Monri.js). - Create the necessary HTML containers for your custom payment form.

-4. Confirm payment using monri.confirmPayment.
+- Confirm payment using

-5. Handle the ConfirmPaymentResponse.
+monri.confirmPayment. - Handle the

 3.2.1.
 Set Up Monri Components